MA Music Industry Entrepreneurship

 The module provides a critical evaluation and analysis of the principals and practices of marketing, both physical and digital, with specific reference to entertainment, youth, media and campaign driven marketing case studies.
 It will focus on the sociological, psychological and consumer behavioural dynamics inherent in branding, promotion and the communication of perceived value.

-New Technology in Music and Creative Entertainment
+New Technology in Music and Creative Entertainment.

-Live Music and Event Management
+Live Event Management

 A compact module providing a critical analysis and evaluation of the mechanics, income streams and associated costs of the live music, culture and event industry.
 The module will focus on managing individual live music concerts, UK and international touring, festivals, corporate and brand sponsored events, merchandising and the impact of digital technologies.
 Students will hear first-hand accounts of case studies from recent and current artists and other music professionals.
 A practical assessment will challenge students to host a live music event on site at Tileyard Studios.